 Let Us Do The Hard Work

-Here at Rumbol Products we have spent over 40 years researching and developing our boluses to specifically meet the requirements of your cattle.
+Here at Rumbol Products we continue to develop our single entity boluses to meet the requirements of your cattle.

 Deficiencies in trace elements can be primary or secondary.
 Primary deficiencies are caused by a lack of dietary trace elements whilst secondary deficiencies are caused by other compounds which may inhibit the uptake of function of the target trace element.
 Below we have summarised some of the key functions of each trace element and vitamin within our boluses, in addition to the consequences of deficiencies.